-The Victorian Government is investing almost $5 billion over the next decade to deliver 15 hours of Three-Year-Old Kindergarten a week, with the roll-out beginning in 2020.
+The Victorian Government is investing almost $5 billion over the decade to deliver 15 hours of Three-Year-Old Kindergarten a week.
 This will be available in both sessional (standalone) kindergartens and long day care (childcare) centres.

-This will be the largest social, economic and educational reform in early childhood education in Victoria’s history.
+This is the largest social, economic and educational reform in early childhood education in Victoria’s history.

-Right now, kindergarten programs for three-year-olds cost Victorian families around $5,000 a year for 15 hours a week – while some families see their kids miss out completely.
+Right now, kindergarten programs for 3-year-olds cost Victorian families around $5,000 a year for 15 hours a week – while some families see their kids miss out completely.

 With the introduction of funded Three-Year-Old Kindergarten, around a quarter of Victorian families will pay nothing at all in sessional kindergartens.

-Families with children who go to long day care centres will also benefit, with these services given funding to employ teachers in their three-year-old rooms.
+Families with children who go to long day care centres will also benefit, with these services given funding to employ teachers in their 3-year-old rooms.

-The Victorian Budget 2019-20 invests $881.6 million in the roll-out, which will give children access to two years of funded kindergarten programs led by a teacher before starting school.
-It’s part of a sweeping $4.1 billion investment in education this year – from kindergarten programs and schools through to higher education and TAFE.
+The Victorian Budget 2019-20 invests $881.6 million in the roll-out, which will give children access to 2 years of funded kindergarten programs led by a teacher before starting school.
+It’s part of a sweeping $4.1 billion investment in education – from kindergarten programs and schools through to higher education and TAFE.

 And it invests $92.4 million to support the early childhood workforce through more professional development, mentoring and financial support so children have access to highly trained teachers and educators.